Real estate is an ever-popular — and largely safe — investment route.

 If you’re still unsure about the opportunity, here are six major benefits to investing in vacation rentals that underscore exactly why it’s your best option as a homebuyer.

-Not only is the vacation rental industry showing unprecedented income opportunity right now — Evolve homeowners, for example, are getting 23 percent more per night this summer than in seasons past — but it’s also always boasted what our Real Estate Services (RES) experts consider a “high-reward profile.”
+Not only is the vacation rental industry showing unprecedented income opportunity right now, but it’s also always boasted what our Real Estate Services (RES) experts consider a “high-reward profile.”

 Most investors look at cap rate — the ratio between a property’s net income and its market value — as a key measure of success, because it indicates return on investment.
-Our RES team says long-term rental cap rates can hover around an average of 4 to 5 percent in metro markets (where investors are typically drawn), but short-term rental cap rates can frequently come in as high as 10 percent.
-(Or, in the case of hot markets like the Poconos, a whopping 14 percent.)
+Our RES team says long-term rental cap rates can hover around an average of 4 to 5 percent in metro markets (where investors are typically drawn), but short-term rental cap rates can frequently come in at 10% or higher.
+(In hot markets like the Poconos, for example, a whopping 14% cap rates isn’t out of the question.)

 This means your ceiling for profitability is significantly higher when investing in vacation rentals than it is with other property options — opening up the chance for a whole lot more money to land in your pocket.